cepsdev/machines4ceps/README.md

  };
 ```

-To run this simulation type (assuming you are in a shell/terminal and your working directory is machines4ceps/examples/first_steps):
+To run this simulation, open a shell and type (assuming your working directory is machines4ceps/examples/first_steps):
 * ../../bin/__ceps__ basic_uml_state_diagram.ceps simulation_2.ceps

 This should produce the following output: